 We all want to hit our drives far, but we also need to hit them straight.
-Most golfers do not consistently strike the ball on the dead center of the face.
-So while distance is essential on a good driver, it needs to still be forgiving.
+Most golfers do not consistently strike the ball in the dead center of the face.
+So while distance is essential for a good driver, it still must be forgiving.

 Callaway XR 16 Driver Review